 Many people are using coconut oil for cosmetic purposes and improving the health and appearance of their skin and hair.

 Studies show that some individuals with dry skin using coconut oil on their skin will improve the moisture content of their body.
 It can also reduce symptoms of eczema in some people.
 Click here for a Harvard study resource.
-The video below is also a good resource for the health benefits of coconut oil.
+The video below is also a good resource of the health benefits of coconut oil.
 More reasons why to add it in your homemade deodorant recipe.

 Benefits of shea butter in homemade deodorant?

 There is an extended list of health benefits when it comes to shea butter.
 A 2010 study from the National Health Institute found that shea butter acts as an anti-inflammatory due to its cinnamic acid and other natural properties.
 Lupeol cinnamate was found to reduce skin inflammation.
 It is also beneficial as an anti-acne for some people.